Blog / 2015 / Accepting Donations as an Artist

 I have learned a lot by asking for help through these different venues, but Patreon is definitely my favorite.
-It fosters a closer interaction with my audience, and that exchange is ongoing, making it more interesting and more fulfilling.
-Through Patreon the people who want to support me are very much a part of my daily life, and that’s a perfectly delicious state of affairs.
+It fosters a closer interaction with my audience, and that exchange is ongoing.
+Via Patreon, the people who want to support me are very much a part of my daily life, and that’s a perfectly delicious state of affairs.

 February 11, 2016